The Therapy of Light

 Man is Vibrating Energy

-All manifestations in the universe vibrate in their frequency.
-This is also the case with human beings.
-Likewise, each human body’s atom, cell, and organ vibrates to a set frequency.[35]
-The human’s vibrating energy generates energy in an electromagnetic field surrounding the physical body, often called the aura.[41]
-The human being has the frequency of the visible part of the electromagnetic field (between 380nm and 720nm) or the same rate as the colors of the spectrum.[42]
-If the frequency changes, it results in disharmony or imbalance in a human, called disease.[2]
-The disease results when the vibrational activity of a particular organ departs from its reasonable condition.[8]
-The Therapy of Light aims to rebalance the individual’s frequencies, thus creating a state of well-being.
+All manifestations in the universe vibrate at their frequency.
+This is also true for human beings.
+Similarly, every human body’s atom, cell, and organ vibrates at a specific frequency.[35]
+The energy generated by a human’s vibrations creates an electromagnetic field around the physical body, often called the aura.[41]
+The human being operates within the frequency of the visible spectrum of the electromagnetic field (between 380nm and 720nm), corresponding to the colors of the spectrum.[42]
+If the frequency shifts, it leads to disharmony or imbalance in a human, which is called disease.[2]
+Disease occurs when the vibrational activity of a specific organ deviates from its normal state.[8]
+The Therapy of Light seeks to restore the individual’s frequencies, creating well-being.

 The Wavelength of Light